Aljawaab/class-register/README.md

 ### View Live Site

-Visit the deployed application at: [React Blog App](https://class-register-pfza70ugf-aljawaabs-projects.vercel.app/)
+Visit the deployed application at: [Attendance React App](class-register.vercel.app)

 The live site allows you to: